If you’re pregnant, you’ve no doubt been faced with a long list of dos and don’ts – what you should and shouldn’t do, what to eat and what to avoid.

 There are foods to avoid when pregnant such as soft cheeses, undercooked meat, even salads – but why?

-David suggests washing veggies and leaves of lettuce for salads, avoiding the soft cheeses and sticking to pasteurised milk.
+David suggests washing veggies and lettuce for salads, avoiding the soft cheeses and sticking to pasteurised milk.

 “You want to have pasteurised milk, and that should knock off any bugs, and the sort of stuff you get in the supermarket in the fridge is probably fine,” he says.